 Chanukah is Hanukkah is Chanukkah is Channuka is Hanuka.
 Since Chanukah is a transliteration of a Hebrew word, there is no one correct way to spell it.
 The “CH” sound is not the same as the “CH” sound in “cheese” — but rather is more of a throat-clearing sound.
 Hear the word pronounced here.

-Nope.
-Well, occasionally.
 Chanukah takes place on the same date every year on the Jewish calendar — the 25th of Kislev.
 The Jewish calendar is lunar, meaning each new month starts at the new moon.
-Most years there are twelve months, but every few years an entire leap month is added to keep the calendar more aligned with the longer solar cycles.
+Most years there are 12 months, but every few years an entire leap month is added to keep the calendar more aligned with the longer solar cycles.
 So Chanukah starts on a different secular date every year — sometimes as early as late November.
 This year, the first night of Chanukah is on the 20th.
 Jewish holidays start at sundown, so if your calendar says Dec.
 21 is the first day of Chanukah, that day started at sundown the night before.
 [Editor’s note: This post was written in 2011.
 Chanukah starts on Dec.
-16 in 2014]
+6 in 2015]

 What is Chanukah about?